HOSSENALI/Explore-Country-Redux-TypeScript/README.md

 # About Project

-This is project is a frontend based ecommerze project .
+This is project is a frontend based project where you can search and make a wish list to visit country .

 Built with these following technologies :